vookimedlo/vooki-image-viewer/README.md

 -----------------

 ## Builds
 All binaries could be built easily.
-For your convenience, travis-ci is used to continuously check if current source code is buildable on Linux and MacOS.
+For your convenience, travis-ci is used to continuously check if the current source code is buildable on Linux and MacOS.

 And the result is:
  - Linux and MacOS: [![Build Status](https://travis-ci.org/vookimedlo/vooki-image-viewer.svg?branch=master)](https://travis-ci.org/vookimedlo/vooki-image-viewer)